OpenLiberty/liberty-tools-vscode/README.md

 Projects with the Liberty Maven Plugin or Liberty Gradle Plugin configured will appear in the Liberty Dashboard on the sidebar.

-For minimum requirements information and detailed instructions on how to use the Liberty actions, check out the [Liberty Tools for Visual Studio Code user guide](docs/user-guide.md) page.
+For minimum requirements information and detailed instructions on how to use the Liberty commands, check out the [Liberty Tools for Visual Studio Code user guide](docs/user-guide.md) page.

 ## Commands